mealie-recipes/mealie/docs/docs/documentation/getting-started/introduction.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, develop, and create.
+Contributions are what make the open source community such an amazing place to learn, develop, and create.
 Any contributions you make are **greatly appreciated**.
 See the [Contributors Guide](../../contributors/non-coders.md) for help getting started.

-If you are not a coder, you can still contribute financially. financial contributions help me prioritize working on this project over others and helps me know that there is a real demand for project development.
+If you are not a coder, you can still contribute financially.
+Financial contributions help me prioritize working on this project over others and help me to know that there is a real demand for project development.

 <a href="https://www.buymeacoffee.com/haykot" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>